-March 2021: The Palm Springs International Airport does not require any form to be filled or proof of Covid testing or vaccination for arriving or departing passengers, regardless of the travel point of origin or destination.
+April 2021: The Palm Springs International Airport does not require any form to be filled or proof of COVID testing or vaccination for arriving or departing passengers, regardless of the travel point of origin or destination.
 Please wear face coverings on airport property and continue to practice social distancing.

 Covid testing at the Palm Springs International Airport